lanya8168-ai/Joy/replit.md

 A Discord bot that allows users to collect K-pop trading cards with an economy system, marketplace, and admin management tools.
 Built with Discord.js v14 and Supabase for persistent storage.

 ## Recent Changes
+- **2025-11-20**: Implemented atomic transaction safety using Supabase RPC functions for all economy and marketplace operations
+- **2025-11-20**: Added runtime permission checks to all admin commands
 - **2025-11-20**: Initial project setup with Node.js, TypeScript, Discord.js v14, and Supabase client

 ## Features